 Martin C. Tom MD

-He received his medical degree from the University of Texas Medical Branch at Galveston and was inducted into the Alpha Omega Alpha Honor Medical Society.
-He completed his radiation oncology residency at the Cleveland Clinic, whereupon he joined the Miami Cancer Institute.
-He has published numerous scientific manuscripts and book chapters and has participated in developing several national consensus statements, and he continues to participate in expert committees publishing treatment guidelines.
+He received his medical degree from the University of Texas Medical Branch at Galveston graduating summa cum laude and was inducted into the Alpha Omega Alpha Honor Medical Society.
+He completed his radiation oncology residency at the Cleveland Clinic, whereupon he joined the Miami Cancer Institute specializing in CNS oncology.
+He then joined the MD Anderson Cancer Center as an Assistant Professor in the Department of Radiation Oncology, CNS Section.
+He is an active clinician and clinical trialist.
+Furthermore, he has published numerous scientific manuscripts and book chapters and has participated in developing several national consensus statements, and he continues to participate in expert committees publishing treatment guidelines.

-Dr. Tom is a member of the Radiological Society of North America (RSNA), the American Board of Radiology, and the American Society for Radiation Oncology (ASTRO), among other professional organizations.
+Dr. Tom is a member of the American Board of Radiology (ABR), the American Society for Radiation Oncology (ASTRO), and the American Radium Society (ARS) among other professional organizations.

 Disclosures